Niche-538/Bitcoin-Mining/README.md

   3. Client-Server-Actor-Model

 1. **Serialized Computation**:
    1. This implementation performs the bitcoin mining serially without any parallelism.
+The machine mine bitcoin on a specified range using single core.
    2. This directory has only one file **mining.erl**
    3. To run this code use the following commands:
       1. cd Serialized Computation